 Data Centres

 The nature of our business, with its complex models and large scale data use, means that we have an increasing demand for greater computing capacity.
-Whilst we offset our data centre use, we believe that there is more we can do, which is why we decided a few years ago to move the vast majority of our capacity to Norway.
+As a business we intend to offset all of our emissions (including all of those due to our compute / Data Center use).
+However, we believe that there is more we can do, which is why we decided a few years ago to move the vast majority of our capacity to Norway.
 We have chosen a specific site in Norway which has multiple independent electricity feeds from a nearby hydroelectric plant, guaranteeing that the energy we’re consuming is 100% drawn directly from this renewable source.
-As an added bonus, the waste heat generated from our servers is used to heat the data centre campus buildings, and will melt the snow in the winter.

 Pensions

-We have recently redesigning our office space to carefully consider our ongoing and future effect on the environment, our ethical choices, and the kind of space we’d like our people to be in.
+We have designed our office space to carefully consider our ongoing and future effect on the environment, our ethical choices, and the kind of space we’d like our people to be in.
 The design and construction impact on the environment has also been carefully considered.
 Considerations include:

 • Carefully sourced and ethical materials, finishes and specifications, known for their eco-credentials and low impact on the environment.